Barnet Homes manages four different kinds of tenancies:

 Our tenancy conditions state that tenants must:

-- have consideration for those living around them
+- have consideration for those living around them and not cause or allow anti-social behaviour

 - pay their rent on time